-May soon apply to Goonstation, as their servers have been updated with "reactor core" and "nucleus" placeholders.
+Temporarily applied to Goonstation, as their servers had been updated with "reactor core" and "nucleus" placeholders.

-Improvised Weapon: Just about damn near anything in the game is a passable weapon in the right hands.
+Improvised Weapon: Just about anything in the game is a passable weapon in the right hands.
 Air Tanks and Toolboxes are two of the top choices.
 Crowbars are also highly effective.

 Floor Tiles are not commonly used but can be extremely effective when thrown.
 Their power is further emphasized by the fact that they are stackable and are literally everywhere on the station if only the player has the willpower to collect them.

-Instant Expert: Any player can do anything on the station so long as they have the tools needed for that; naturally some tools are way harder to adquire than others.
+Instant Expert: Any player can do anything on the station so long as they have the tools needed for it; naturally some tools are way harder to acquire than others.
 Your chosen profession affects your initial access level and what everyone else expects you are supposed to be doing.

 Instant Sedation: Chloral hydrate, which even in the smallest dose can knock someone out faster than they can shout for help.
 A CMO favorite on /tg/station, as the hypospray is a guaranteed injection per click, which results in an excellent personal defense weapon when combined with chloral.
 Syndicates can also spawn a Sleepy Pen, a concealed injector loaded with two doses of high-power sedative.
 Averted with the Changeling's neurotoxic venom, which takes a few seconds to knock the target out.

 Just Eat Gilligan: Happens frequently with modes that involve station invaders or assassinations.
 Instead of making a plan to eliminate the target, the crew usually resorts to rushed and sloppy methods of killing that can cause worse damage to the station and crew than the round antagonists, like suicide bombing Medbay because the AI saw the wizard there.